Distance and Online FAQs

 Getting your degree online involves interaction with instructors and classmates online, rather than attending class on-campus.
 Many classes will follow a scheduled weekly structure with weekly due dates.
-Most online classes are not self-paced.
-All online classes can be found in Moodle, Mayville State's course management system.
+Online classes are not self-paced.
+All online classes can be found in Blackboard Learn, Mayville State's course management system.

 Who teaches the online and distance classes?

 Classes are taught by Mayville State University faculty members who have advanced degrees and are committed to quality teaching.

 Is there an orientation for new online students?

 Yes, there is an optional New Comet Orientation for new degree-seeking students.
 Additionally, the Blackboard Student Orientation is provided to all students enrolled in at least one course with Mayville State University.
 Every student will be enrolled and have access to the Blackboard Student Orientation at least two weeks prior to the start of each semester.
 To access the orientations, login to Blackboard and find your course list.